-- (a) Description.
-The Department seeks to encourage the New Health System to pursue value-based contracts that align incentives to improve clinical outcomes, patient experience, and cost-efficiency.
-Value-based contracts will position the New Health System to take on more financial risk as it transitions to a population health improvement organization.
-"Value-Based Payors" are those Payors whose Managed Care Contracts with the New Health System have no fixed inflator and the inflators are one hundred percent (100%) value-based.
-The New Health System shall demonstrate compliance with Addendum 1 for Value-Based Payors as set forth in Section 2.2(b). - (b) Compliance with Addendum 1.
+Compliance with Addendum 1.
+Prior to entering into a Managed Care (b) Contract with a Value-Based Payor, the New Health System shall notify the COPA Monitor that the New Health System is entering into a Managed Care Contract with a Payor that the New Health System believes meets the definition of a Value-Based Payor.
+The notice shall include an explanation for why the New Health System believes the Payor meets the definition of a Value-Based Payor.
+Within fifteen (15) days of receiving the notice, the COPA Monitor shall confirm that the Payor meets the definition of a Value-Based Payor or provide the New Health System with an explanation for why the COPA Monitor believes the Payor does not meet the definition of a Value-Based Payor.
 On the Anniversary Date of each Managed Care Contract that the New Health System holds with a Value-Based Payor, the New Health System shall certify that the Payor continues to meet the definition of a Value-Based Payor.
-If the Payor does not satisfy the definition of a Value-Based Payor on the Anniversary Date, that Payor will be considered a Measured Payor subject to the testing set forth in Part III unless it meets the definition of an Exempt Payor or an Attestation Payor.
+If the Payor does not satisfy the definition of a Value-Based Payor on the Anniversary Date, that Payor will be considered a Standard Payor subject to the Audit Process set forth in Part III unless it meets the definition of an Exempt Payor.
 The New Health System shall maintain a current list of Value-Based Payors and make this list available for review by the COPA Monitor and the Department upon request.